deepakjoshiii807/weathfly/README.md

 # 🌦️ WeathFly

 **WeathFly** is a modern, UI-first weather web application that provides real-time weather data, air quality insights, and a smooth interactive experience.
-Built using vanilla JavaScript and public APIs, the focus is on clean design, usability, and performance
+Built using vanilla JavaScript and public APIs, the focus is on clean design, usability, and performance.

 ---